-Running when you’re sore is important for mental and physical reasons.
-You may not want to, but running during times of fatigue is beneficial for several reasons.
+Running after a hard workout when you are sore is important for mental and physical reasons.
+You may not want to, but running during times of fatigue is beneficial for a variety of reasons.

 Embracing Soreness From Hard Workouts or Races

 Physiologically, more running can prevent additional soreness in the delayed-onset muscle soreness (DOMS) cycle.
 The day after a hard workout an easy run will actually make you feel better.
-Running Times sums this up perfectly: “Exercise itself is analgesic, so on those days when you find your muscles sore from your last workout you will probably actually get some relief from a light recovery session.”
+PodiumRunner sums this up perfectly:

 The post-hard workout run promotes blood flow to the legs which will aid your recovery.
 When you couple an easy recovery run with 15-20 minutes of dynamic flexibility exercises or a core routine, you’re increasing recovery even further.
 More blood flow, no impact forces, and increased mobility help your body get back to neutral.

 Easy running when your muscles are sore can also help you psychologically by increasing mental toughness.
 When I first started running, I often skipped runs when I was sore or if the weather was bad.
-I learned that wasn’t helping me become a better runner, so I started getting out the door when conditions weren’t perfect.
-It’s helped me get faster.
+I learned that it wasn’t helping me become a better runner, so I started getting out the door when conditions weren’t perfect.
+It has helped me get faster.